Alexander-Kourjanski/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](212MarkdownOutputs.PNG)

 The number is the line in the file where this difference occurs.
-By using the command `cat -n`, we can find the line in the results file, and the line above it is the test case that gave the different results for the two implementations.
+By using the command `cat -n file | less`, we can find the line in the results file, and the line above it is the test case that gave the different results for the two implementations.
 A part of the command looks like

 ![Image](FindingFilename.PNG)